lycjackie/boot2root/celestial.md

 After playing around with the home directory.
-I found the following
+You will find the following

 ```
 sun@sun:~/Documents$ ls -la